chinyere15/USER-FLOW-ANALYSIS/README.md

 Power BI: Interactive dashboard with KPI cards, trend charts, maps, and slicers

-Key Metrics
+📊 Key Metrics

-Total Sign-Ups: 500 users
+Total Sign-Ups: 500

-Verified Users: 416 users
+Verified Users: 416 ✅

-Activated Users: 342 users
+Activated Users: 342

-First Transactions: 246 users
+First Transactions: 246 💰

-Activation Lag: 3 days on average for first transaction
+Activation Lag: 3 days on average

-Drop-Off: Most users drop after activation and do not convert to transactional users
+Drop-Off: Most users drop after activation

-Insights
+🔍 Insights

-Users from Twitter are more intentional, while website sign-ups have higher numbers but lower conversion
+Users from Twitter are more intentional, while website sign-ups have higher numbers but lower conversion.

-Nigeria has the most sign-ups and verified users, while Ghana has the most activated users and first transactions
+Nigeria has the most sign-ups and verified users.

+Ghana has the most activated users and first transactions.

-Drop-off after activation suggests friction in onboarding or limited engagement incentives
+Drop-off after activation suggests friction in onboarding or limited engagement incentives.

-Recommendations
+💡 Recommendations

 Increase targeted ads across all platforms